 ..it is not a business-mindedness that forces architects to become ‘commercial’ but in fact the lack of a business sense that forces them to seek alternatives that help them pay salaries and repay education loans.

 I am also going to attempt a response to the question regarding the architecture of goodness, and if such a program of social change might be taught.
 Aren’t architects supposed to be at the heart of society, bringing about positive change through structural thinking that is also innovative?
 Which set of people, after all, are better suited to understand the needs of society than architects who are often also well-read in other disciplines?
 However, isn’t this the very rationale in the hands of ‘visionary’ politicians and administrators that ensures we are stuck with some very poor urban spaces in the name of world-class cities?
 Are we really equipped to change society?
-What if we stick to what we know (and clearly by the state of leaky buildings, poor lighting and terrible climate response some of us have caught up to do), and hope that a building, well put together with comfortable, well-lit spaces will give back enough goodness to society to bring about change from within rather than without?
+What if we stick to what we know (and clearly by the state of leaky buildings, poor lighting and terrible climate response some of us have catching up to do), and hope that a building, well put together with comfortable, well-lit spaces will give back enough goodness to society to bring about change from within rather than without?
 This is not to say that the process of design must remain aloof from societal participation.
 The design must become a collaborative process, where many voices, particularly those that often remain unheeded, are heard.
 Modernism’s social agenda caught many traditional societies off-guard.
 Some of them lost, overnight, the carefully crafted bond between society and architecture, to visions of universality; one, that in retrospect, has been unabashedly Eurocentric, racist and patriarchal.
 Must architects not be cautious than to take on the mantle of social do-gooders?
 If at all, must we not start by joining our communities to improve parks, find places for children to play or old people to cross streets without necessarily wearing the architect’s badge all the time?

 Finally, I would like to add my thoughts to the essential point you have raised regarding the state of education and its future prospects in the face of Artificial Intelligence.